Homemade Pecan Sandies

 - 1 large egg yolk, room temperature

-- 1 cup (125 g) chopped pecans
+- 1 cup (125 g) finely chopped pecans, (chopped, then measured)

 - ½ cup pecan halves for garnish

 - In the bowl of a stand mixer (a stand mixer works better with the cold butter), beat cold butter, brown sugar, confectioners’ sugar, cinnamon and salt together until combined.
 Scrape down the bottom and the sides of the bowl as necessary.
 Add egg yolk and mix until combined.

-- Preheat oven to 350 F. Line a baking sheet with parchment paper and set aside.
+- Preheat oven to 350℉.
+Line a baking sheet with parchment paper and set aside.

 - Remove dough log from the refrigerator and discard the plastic wrap.
-Use a sharp knife to cut the dough into discs about ¼-inch to ½-inch thick.
+Use a sharp knife to cut into discs about 1/4-inch to 3/8-inch thick.
 Place discs on the prepared baking sheet and garnish with a pecan half.